Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 - `check_input: input_digits = [...]`: shows the digits entered by the user.
 - `computed_inputs_from_permutation = [...]`: the expected message digits decoded from the pinpad permutation.
-- `TxFail`: indicates that the user’s input did **not** match the expected digits — the validation failed.
+- `TxFail`: indicates that the user's input did **not** match the expected digits — the validation failed.
 - `store_tx_result: done!`: even in failure cases, the result is still stored for transparency, auditability, or rate-limiting purposes.

 :::info MORE DETAILS